airbytehq/airbyte/docs/integrations/sources/README.md

 A source is an API, file, database, or data warehouse that you want to ingest data from.

-Learn about our [Connector Support Levels](/integrations/connector-support-levels.md) to understand what to expect from a connector.
+Read more about our [Connector Support Levels](/integrations/connector-support-levels.md) to understand what to expect from a connector.

 ## Sources